 Tapa the World

-If Spanish cuisine isn’t on your foodie exploration checklist, then it’s time to rewrite it because you’ll definitely want to plan a curbside pickup from Tapa the World.
+If Spanish cuisine isn’t on your foodie exploration checklist, then it’s time to rewrite it because you’ll definitely want to plan a eating at Tapa the World.
 Their Paella Mixta Plato and Heart of Spain sandwich are just a few of the items you’ll have a hard time waiting to devour.
 This longtime staple in the heart of the Midtown’s food scene offers traditional Spanish dishes as well as new creations from the chef using locally sourced ingredients and globally sourced inspiration.
 All of which provides a Tapa the World experience.

 Stop in at The Rind, where they are working to make this world better with cheddar.
 Pick up some Epoisses, Brillat Savarin or some Roquefort.
 Looking for something a little less French?
 With several unique and delicious choices from around the world, you’ll definitely find something to wrap up and take home with you.
 Maybe that’s a cheese wheel cake.
 Not sure what that is?
 Ask about it while you’re there.
 It could be a great gift for the cheese lover in your life.
 Plus, it’s also a bottle shop, so you can get your cheese paired with a nice wine or beer.

 Kru wants you to share in a culinary experience that pushes the envelope of imagination and possibility.
 They had us at imagination (and also with their Firecracker roll).
 If your pants aren’t too terribly tight with all the eating you’ve been doing, you definitely need some Kru in your life.
 Featuring contemporary Japanese cuisine, they are committed to sustainability and local ingredients when available.
 Not sure about sushi?
 Try the Ngo Burger or Mary’s Fried Chicken.
-Either way, you can rest assured that whatever ends up on your takeout plate at home, it was made with honorable techniques and true passion.
+Either way, you can rest assured that whatever ends up on your plate, it was made with honorable techniques and true passion.